mshumer/OpenReasoningEngine/README.md

 - API server: `python api.py` (starts a Flask API endpoint)

 ## Config Options
 Running the code as-is will work — I've chosen reasonable default settings.
-If you'd like to customize the way the system reasons, here are all of the settings you can configure: [LINK HERE!]
+If you'd like to customize the way the system reasons, you can adjust the parameters when you run it.

 ### Tool System